CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-create.md

 Creating a virtual desktop is easy and doesn't require technical expertise.

 * first [log in](./sd-desktop-login.md)
-* click on *Go To SD Desktop Management*
+* click on *Go to SD Desktop Management* [See screenshot](images/desktop/SD-Desktop_GoToManagement.png){ target="_blank" }
 * and follow these steps:

 ## 1. Specify desktop parameters

-* Select your CSC project and operating system (Linux Ubuntu22 or Linux CentOS7).
+* Select your CSC project and operating system.
+We recomend to choose **Linux Ubuntu22**, since there will be no updates published for Linux CentOS7 after June 30, 2024.

 * Give your desktop a name for easy identification, so that all project members can quickly identify it later on.